escobard/share/documentation/ether.md

-The main criteria with the Ethereum layer of this web application is to create logic to facilitate charitable contributions.
+# Ethereum

+## Introduction

+The purpose of Ethereum layer is to `facilitate the transfer of ethereum` between the donor, lottery, and charity ethereum accounts.

+In addition, the `smart contracts` automate the following processes:
+    - retains 1% of every donation to fund product advancement.
-The secondary purpose of the Ethereum logic is to collect 4% of charitable contributions in a lottery that will be gifted at the end of the month to select users.
+    - takes 4% of every donation and places it in a lottery which awards 5 random donors at the end of every month (award automation not yet developed, part of Share 2.0).

-Lastly, 1% of charitable donations are given back to the business.
+## Usage - Expanded

 #### Truffle - Testing

 1) Navigate to the `/ethereum` folder